 we were sailors trying to be gentleman and in the RNVR they were

 gentlemen trying to be sailors".
 Later in the war both RNVR and RNR

 officers were given command of their own ships.

-Derek Tolfree, a young Midshipman who joined Westminster in December 1942, described the eccentric first lieutenant:
+Lt John A.H.
+Hamer was the eccentric First Lieutenant in Westminster before he succeeded Lt Cdr Ouvry as CO.
+Derek Tolfree, a young Midshipman who joined Westminster in December 1942, described him:

 One early 1st Lt always wore a wing collar, had only 3 buttons on one